Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Features/FeatureLayer_Query/README.md

-#Add graphics with renderer
+#Feature layer query

-This sample demonstrates how to add graphics and set renderer on graphic overlays
+This sample demonstrates how to query a feature layer via feature table.

 ![](capture.png)

 ##How it works

-The sample creates a `GraphicsOverlay` each for a Point, Line and Polygon graphic.
-Then it defines a renderer of type `Renderer` with `SimpleMarkerSymbol`, `SimpleLineSymbol` and `SimpleFillSymbol` symbols respectively.

-##Tips

-You may modify the sample code so that you can add all the symbols to the same graphics overlay instead of creating multiple ones.
-You can do this by changing setting a symbol on each graphic and adding to the graphics overlay.
+When you hit the search button, the sample creates a `QueryParameter` object and specifies the whereClause on it, using the text you provided.
+It then fires the query on the feature table using the `queryFeatures` method by passing in the queryParameter object.
+Once the query completes it gets back a FeatureQueryResult.
+Checking the iterator, if it finds a feature then it highlights the geometry by using `selectFeatures` method on the feature layer.

 ##Features
 - MapView
 - Map
 - BasemapTopographic
-- GraphicsOverlay
-- Graphic
+- ServiceFeatureTable
-- Point
+- FeatureLayer
-- PolylineBuilder
+- QueryParameters
-- PolygonBuilder
+- Query